 Candidates who qualify for the top tier, by accumulating a visa score above 85 points, are able to receive paperless verification at borders, pre-entry visas and expedited approvals that encourage the highest qualifying foreigners to apply, live and work within China with ease.

-Candidates who achieve a visa application score between 60-85 points are deemed to have professional skills that are required within the Chinese labor market at the time of application.
-The application itself is no easier than usual though and still a fairly controlled process.
+Candidates who achieve a Hong Kong visa application score between 60-85 points are deemed to have professional skills that are required within the Chinese labour market at the time of application.
+The application itself is no easier than usual though, and is still a fairly controlled process.

-The lowest tier of a candidate for a work visa in China is specifically for unskilled workers with a score of less than 60.
-A number of visas granted for this category are limited each year though and it’s not easy achieving one.
+The lowest tier of a candidate is for those who achieve a Hong Kong visa application score that is lower than 60.
+A number of visas granted for this category are limited each year, and are slightly difficult to achieve.